stoqs/stoqs/doc/instructions/LOADING.md

          grant all on all tables in schema public to stoqsadm;

-5. Assign DATABASE_URL (replacing <dbuser> <pw> <host> and <port> with your values) and add your new database/campaign to STOQS_CAMPAIGNS, e.g.:
+5. Assign DATABASE_URL (replacing <dbuser> <pw> <host> and <port> with your values) and add your new database/campaign to STOQS_CAMPAIGNS (databases not in campaigns.py need to be added to this environment variable) , e.g.:

         export DATABASE_URL="postgis://<dbuser>:<pw>@<host>:<port>/stoqs"
         export STOQS_CAMPAIGNS="stoqs_september2012_t,$STOQS_CAMPAIGNS"